trinodb/trino/presto-docs/src/main/sphinx/admin/properties-optimizer.rst

 * **Default value:** ``false``

 Enable optimization of some aggregations by using values that are stored as metadata.
-This allows Presto to execute some simple queries in constant time.
+This allows Trino to execute some simple queries in constant time.
 Currently, this optimization applies to ``max``, ``min`` and ``approx_distinct`` of partition keys and other aggregation insensitive to the cardinality of the input,including ``DISTINCT`` aggregates.
 Using this may speed up some queries significantly.

 The main drawback is that it can produce incorrect results, if the connector returns partition keys for partitions that have no rows.
 In particular, the Hive connector can return empty partitions, if they were created by other systems.
-Presto cannot create them.
+Trino cannot create them.

 ``optimizer.push-aggregation-through-join``